Momentum-resolved spectroscopy of superconductivity with the quantum twisting microscope: Calculation of the tunneling current and tunneling matrix element

 The tunneling matrix element between the twisted graphene layers is given by~\cite{bistritzer2010transport}

-where $\Omega_0$ is the unit-cell area, $t(\bs{k})$ is the Fourier transform of the interlayer hopping amplitude, $\ket{u^T_{\bs{k}_T,\alpha}}$ is the Bloch wavefunction of the tip in the sublattice basis, and $\ket{u^{S,\text{top}}_{\bs{k}_S,\beta}}$ is the top-layer component of the sample Bloch wavefunction.
-The sum runs over reciprocal lattice vectors of the tip graphene layer ($\bs{G}_T$) and the top graphene layer of the sample ($\bs{G}_S$).
+where $\Omega_0$ is the unit-cell area, $t(\mathbf{k})$ is the Fourier transform of the interlayer hopping amplitude, $\ket{u^T_{\mathbf{k}_T,\alpha}}$ is the Bloch wavefunction of the tip in the sublattice basis, and $\ket{u^{S,\text{top}}_{\mathbf{k}_S,\beta}}$ is the top-layer component of the sample Bloch wavefunction.
+The sum runs over reciprocal lattice vectors of the tip graphene layer ($\mathbf{G}_T$) and the top graphene layer of the sample ($\mathbf{G}_S$).

-In the sublattice basis, the matrix $T_{\bs{G}_T,\bs{G}_S}$ is given by
+In the sublattice basis, the matrix $T_{\mathbf{G}_T,\mathbf{G}_S}$ is given by

-where $\boldsymbol{\tau}^{A/B}_{T/S}$ are the positions of the A and B sublattices of the tip and the sample’s top layer, and $\bs{d}_T$, $\bs{d}_S$ are the displacement vectors of the layers.
+where $\boldsymbol{\tau}^{A/B}_{T/S}$ are the positions of the A and B sublattices of the tip and the sample’s top layer, and $\mathbf{d}_T$, $\mathbf{d}_S$ are the displacement vectors of the layers.

-For incommensurate alignment, a unique pair $\{\bs{G}_T,\bs{G}_S\}$ satisfies momentum conservation for each $\{\bs{k}_T,\bs{k}_S\}$.
-Fixing $\bs{k}=\bs{k}_S+\bs{G}_S=\bs{k}_T+\bs{G}_T$ uniquely determines $\bs{k}_S,\bs{G}_S,\bs{k}_T,\bs{G}_T$.
+For incommensurate alignment, a unique pair $\{\mathbf{G}_T,\mathbf{G}_S\}$ satisfies momentum conservation for each $\{\mathbf{k}_T,\mathbf{k}_S\}$.
+Fixing $\mathbf{k}=\mathbf{k}_S+\mathbf{G}_S=\mathbf{k}_T+\mathbf{G}_T$ uniquely determines $\mathbf{k}_S,\mathbf{G}_S,\mathbf{k}_T,\mathbf{G}_T$.
 Thus, we define

-recovering \cref{eq:tunamp} in the main text.
-Since $t(\bs{k})$ decays exponentially with momentum, tunneling is restricted to the first Brillouin zone of the twisted tip–sample system~\cite{bistritzer2011moire}.
-Further assuming that $t(\bs{k})$ varies weakly in this region, we approximate $t(\bs{k})\approx t_0$ and write the matrices $T_{\bs{G}_T,\bs{G}_S}$ for the three allowed Umklapp processes, separating by valley $\tau=\pm1$:
+Since $t(\mathbf{k})$ decays exponentially with momentum, tunneling is restricted to the first Brillouin zone of the twisted tip–sample system~\cite{bistritzer2011moire}.
+Further assuming that $t(\mathbf{k})$ varies weakly in this region, we approximate $t(\mathbf{k})\approx t_0$ and write the matrices $T_{\mathbf{G}_T,\mathbf{G}_S}$ for the three allowed Umklapp processes, separating by valley $\tau=\pm1$:

-Although the phases $e^{i\tau( \bs{G}_T \cdot \bs{d}_T - \bs{G}_S \cdot \bs{d}_S)}$ differ between the three processes, at incommensurate angles, a given pair $(\bs{k}_T,\bs{k}_S)$ satisfies momentum conservation through at most one channel.
+Although the phases $e^{i\tau( \mathbf{G}_T \cdot \mathbf{d}_T - \mathbf{G}_S \cdot \mathbf{d}_S)}$ differ between the three processes, at incommensurate angles, a given pair $(\mathbf{k}_T,\mathbf{k}_S)$ satisfies momentum conservation through at most one channel.
 Thus, the three processes contribute without interference, and the phases drop out when taking absolute values.

 Separating the contributions from each valley, the current becomes